 Ink Cash® Business Card

-The first of three business cards, the Ink Cash® Business Card for new cardholders has a limited time introductory bonus of $250 bonus cash back after you spend $3,000 in three months from account opening.
+The first of three business cards, the Ink Cash® Business Card for new cardholders has a limited time introductory bonus of $200 bonus cash back after you spend $3,000 on purchases in three months from account opening.
 This card offers all small business owners the opportunity to earn five percent cash back on the first $25,000 spent in combined purchases each account anniversary year on office supply store purchases, cellular/landline phone service, internet and cable TV services.
 In addition two percent cash back on the first $25,000 spent in combined purchases each account anniversary year at gas stations and restaurants, and earning one percent cash back on all other card purchases.
-The Ink Cash® Business Card comes with an introductory 0% APR on purchases and balance transfers for six months.
+The Ink Cash® Business Card comes with an introductory 0% APR on purchases and balance transfers for twelve months.
 And does not have an annual fee, so as a small business owner, there is no cost for making fast secure purchases using your credit card.

 Ink Bold® Business Card

 The Ink Bold® Business Card has the potential to earn you thousands of points every year on eligible business purchases.
 It’s important to recognize that the Ink Bold® Business Card is a charge card, not a credit card.
 The balance is due in full each and every month.
-For a limited time, with this card new cardholders can earn 60,000 bonus points after spending $5,000 in the first three months from account opening.
+For a limited time, with this card new cardholders can earn 50,000 bonus points after spending $5,000 on purchases in the first three months from account opening.
 Cardholders can earn up to 5X points per dollar in select business categories on combined purchases subject to maximum spend.
 In addition you can transfer points earned 1:1 to leading frequent travel programs.
 As a Cardmember you have access to a live service advisory at anytime.
 There are no foreign transaction fees.
 There is a $0 introductory annual fee for the first year, then $95 for the Ink Bold® Business Card.

 With or without Blueprint, these Chase cards are among the best deals out there for those who use credit cards responsibly.
 Have you had any experiences with these credit cards from Chase?
 Whether good or bad, please share your thoughts.